-The setting for Alexandros’ baptism photography was St Sophia’s cathedral in London.
-I am grateful to have had the privilege to have photographed several Greek weddings and christenings here, yet am always struck anew by its peaceful atmosphere.
+The setting for Alexandros’ christening photography was St Sophia’s cathedral in Bayswater, London.
+I am grateful to have had the privilege to be the christening photographer of several Greek weddings and baptisms here, yet am always struck anew by its peaceful atmosphere.
 You don’t have to be religious to appreciate its beauty, light, and perfect proportions.

 Since its consecration in 1882 St Sophia’s Cathedral has been the beating heart of the Greek Orthodox community in London.
 While the domed roof suggests something special from outside, nothing can really prepare the first time visitor for the splendour within.
 Instead of paintings, stunning intricate mosaics decorate the floor and provide the traditional iconostasis, while the rich colours and gilding make worshippers feel as if they are in an enormous jewellery box.
 It is absolutely breathtaking and lends itself perfectly to christening Photography London.

 Toddling around in jeans and a suit jacket before the start of the ceremony, little Alexandros charmed his parents and guests alike with his boundless energy.
 A cute and engaging by, he is his parent’s first child, and the apple of their eye.
 The mood was relaxed as I snapped photos of the guest of honour with his grandparents and godparents in the garden, and it was a happy group who made their way into the church for the service.

 Father Theonas welcomed family and friends in front of the floral decorated baptismal font which was moved to centre stage beneath the dome, dramatically spot lit by the natural light flooding down.
 Alexandros wasn’t happy to be undressed and immersed in water to receive the sacrament of baptism, however he calmed down again when wrapped in the traditional white sheet and given a cuddle from his mum.